Early Years Development Programme

 Disability Access Funding (DAF) is a government fund that provides £910 per year to early years settings to support children aged two, three and four who receive Disability Living Allowance (DLA).
 It is intended to help settings make reasonable adjustments or provide additional resources that enable the child to access their funded early education place.

-A setting could use DAF to fund access to our Early Years Development Programme for staff supporting the child.
+A setting could use DAF to fund access for a year to our Early Years Development Programme for staff supporting the child.

 What others had to say about us...